 He returned from France in 1303, and evaded capture by the English until 5 August 1305.
 His capture was the result of an act of betrayal by John de Menteith, a Scottish knight loyal to Edward, who turned him over to English soldiers at Robroyston.

-The Bruce family had no connection with the capture of Wallace, and Robert The Bruce, who had previously been fuelled by his own ambition, was now ready to play his part in the struggle to maintain Scotland’s independence.
+The Bruce family had no connection with the capture of Wallace, and Robert The Bruce, who had previously been fuelled by his own ambition, was now ready to play his part in the struggle to maintain Scotland’s independence from English rule.

-The Bruce’s finest hour was to come in 1314 at Bannockburn, when he was victorious over Edward’s army, despite being heavily outnumbered by three to one.
+The Bruce’s finest hour was to come in 1314 at the Battle of Bannockburn, when he was victorious over Edward’s army, despite being heavily outnumbered, three to one.

-The ‘striking’ Wallace Monument, located just outside the city of Stirling, was completed in 1869 on the Abbey Craig, where Wallace had watched the English army gather at Stirling Bridge.
+The ‘striking’ National Wallace Monument, located just outside Stirling, was completed in 1869 on the Abbey Craig, where Wallace had watched the English army gather at Stirling Bridge.

 The monument has a visitor pavilion with a coffee shop and gift shops, plus there’s free car parking available.